pre-alphabetic stage of reading and writing

 Have you ever wondered if your child can really “read” the ‘Walmart' and ‘McDonald’ signs?

-Your child can recognize all of these words in print because he has seen these words and has been exposed to these visual images embedded with specific letter patterns, colors, and concepts.
-This is what we called the pre-alphabetic reading and writing, the first phase of reading and spelling development that we sometimes called the logographic stage.
+Your child can recognize all of these words in print because someone is reading these words that he has seen and has been exposed to these visual images embedded with specific letter patterns, colors, and concepts.
+For example, you might have said let's go to McDonald's or Walmart and your child has seen the McDonald's and Walmart words and has been exposed to these patterns.
+This is what we called pre-alphabetic reading and writing, the first phase of reading and spelling development that we sometimes called the logographic stage.
 It occurs at the early age of children until 4 years old and so.

 to be continued...